 Information for families with children 16 years of age or older

-When a child turns 16 years of age, families can continue to get Family Tax Benefit for that child, or the child may be eligible for a different payment.
+When a child turns 16, families can continue to get Family Tax Benefit for that child, or the child may be eligible for a different payment.

 Family Tax Benefit